Leprosy/memory/README.md

 $ npm install
 ```

 This will get all the dependencies needed.
-Then, in the project
+Then, you can enter the project directory and start it, running this:
- directory, you can run:

 ```
+$ cd memory
 $ npm start
 ```